KULeuven-COSIC/TSM/HO_TSM/README.md

 During netlist generation, please note the following:

 - For **SILVER**: The `ungroup -all -flatten` command should be commented out, as it is not required for formal verification.
-- For **PROLEAD**: The same command **must be included**, at least for the version used in this artifact, to ensure the tool correctly processes the netlist.
+- For **PROLEAD**: The same command **must be included**, at least for the version used in this repository, to ensure the tool correctly processes the netlist.